niktonic21/tandem-template/README.md

-# tandem-template
+# expoTemplate

-Expo React Native + Web template with typescript, eslint and redux setup
+Expo web and mobile template with redux